Ypertex/blog/content/articles/the-best-of-both-vucas/index.md

 <tbody>
     <tr>
         <td>Outer VUCA (Volatility, Uncertainty, Complexity, Ambiguity)</td>
-        <td>Definitively Toxic</td>
+        <td>Definitely Toxic</td>
-        <td>Definitively Toxic</td>
+        <td>Definitely Toxic</td>
         <td>Potentially Beneficial</td>
     </tr>
     <tr>
         <td>Inner VUCA (Vision, Understanding, Clarity, Agility)</td>
-        <td>Definitively Beneficial</td>
+        <td>Definitely Beneficial</td>
-        <td>Definitively Beneficial</td>
+        <td>Definitely Beneficial</td>
         <td>N/A</td>
     </tr>
 </tbody>
 </table>

-If you ask me, I'll summarize it this way: If the Inner VUCA is strong on the relationship and process levels, you can deal with the Outer VUCA on the subject level just fine---or even benefit from these conditions.
+If you ask me, I'll summarize it this way: If the Inner VUCA is strong on the relationship and process levels, you can deal with the Outer VUCA on the subject level just fine—or even benefit from these conditions.

 Let's illustrate with some examples: